kesslerpillar/mml/0001scratch/README.md

 2. History: It keeps a history of the changes that you make to your work.
 3. Teamwork: It allows multiple people on a team to work on the same thing without destroying each other's work.

 Git is a popular version control system.
 GitHub is a free online service that allows anyone to version thier work remotely and share it with team members.
+For now we will just use GitHub directly but in later sections we will use Git directly.

 ## Assignments
 All assignments will be distributed and turned in through GitHub.